The Rocker (film): Plot

-After securing A.D.D.'s release, Kim, Curtis' mother, promises the other parents she will stay for the remainder of the tour, so their kids won't be influenced by Fish's antics.
+After securing A.D.D.'s release, Kim, Curtis's mother, promises the other parents she will stay for the remainder of the tour, so Fish's antics will not influence their children.

-The label asks A.D.D. to open a show for Vesuvius honoring their induction into the Rock and Roll Hall of Fame.
-Fish refuses to play the gig and Kim kisses him in a failed attempt to convince him to let go of his anger and finally move on.
-David sees the kiss and exaggerates the details of the ordeal to Curtis.
-At a later gig, Curtis announces they would be playing the show, angering Fish and driving him to leave the band.
-When the new drummer from the label proves to be lazy, Curtis eventually apologizes to Fish and convinces him to put aside his resentment and play the show.
-After meeting Vesuvius before the show to discover they have become vain and arrogant while sporting fake British accents (except for the drummer, who is actually English), Fish decides to forgive Vesuvius and wishes them good luck.
+The label asks A.D.D. to open a show for Vesuvius, honoring their induction into the Rock and Roll Hall of Fame.
+Fish refuses to play the gig and leaves the band, but Curtis eventually convinces him to put aside his resentment and play the show.
+After meeting Vesuvius before the show, Fish discovers that they have become vain and arrogant, and decides to wish Vesuvius good luck.
 Fish and the band perform to a standing ovation.
-After their gig, Amelia and Curtis, as well as Fish and Kim both begin a relationship.
-During Vesuvius' set, the lead singer's microphone falls off the stand while the voice track of their song continues revealing that they have been lip-syncing.
-Vesuvius' recording malfunctions, revealing their lip-synching to the audience, who boos them off the stage and their Hall of Fame membership is rescinded.
-The audience chants an encore for A.D.D., who fire David and perform for the crowd once again.
+After their gig, Amelia and Curtis, as well as Fish and Kim, begin a relationship.
+During Vesuvius's set, the lead singer's microphone falls off the stand while the voice track of their song continues, revealing that they have been lip-syncing much to Fish's dismay.
+The audience chants an encore for A.D.D., performing for the crowd once again.